nvkoval/bank_depost_prediction/README.md

-# Customer Churn Prediction
+# Predict the Success of Bank Marketing Campaigns
-This repository contains a Machine Learning pipeline for bank customer churn prediction using various classification models, including Logistic Regression, Random Forest, and Boosting methods.
+This repository contains a Machine Learning pipeline for predict the success of bank marketing using various classification models, including Logistic Regression, Random Forest, and Boosting methods.
 The pipeline includes data preprocessing, feature engineering, model training, evaluation, and visualization.

 ## Project Overview
 The goal of this project is to predict whether a bank customer will subscribe to a term deposit based on demographic and financial attributes.
 The key objectives are: